Opana Abuse Symptoms, Side Effects, and Addiction Treatment

 - A strong desire to take the drug despite negative consequences.

-- Placing a higher priority on using Opana than attending to responsibilities such as family, friends, and work.
+- Making using Opana a higher priority than attending to responsibilities such as family, friends, and work.

 - Lying about having pain or exaggerating pain levels to get a prescription for Opana.